GarciaInes/Scrum-Mastering/Planning/Questions.md

 * What can we show as working product on Friday?
 * How could easiest document what we are about to do?

+#### Part of Planning is estimating, beaware ideal time and elapsed time are different things.
+* What is our capacity?
+* What is our focus work / uninterrupted?
+* How many elapsed hours of elapsed time we have a day?
+* What may help to improve it?

 ### How would it be done